DreamOfTheRedChamber/system-design-interviews/scenario_messenger/nonFuncReliability.md

 # When user is online

 ## Naive solution

+![](../.gitbook/assets/im_nonfunc_reliability_online_naive.png)

+## Step4 reliability with business logic layer ack
-* Potential issues:
+### Potential issues
-  * For step1/Step2, they may fail (msg lost, server crash, client crash, etc.)
 * For step4, it may fail (client A think that client B has received response but actually it does not.)

-![](../.gitbook/assets/im_nonfunc_reliability_online_naive.png)

-## Step4 reliability with business logic layer acknowledgement
 ### Flowchart
 * Many things could go wrong even if client A successfully receives message from IM but client B does not receive message at all:
   1. IM server crashes and fails to send 3